 I have served as the Executive Director of the Access Fund since the fall of 2007.
 I love my job and have found many challenges and rewards along the way.
 The Access Fund is a non-profit organization that keeps climbing areas open and conserved in the U.S. We take our job very seriously and know that current and future generations of climbers are depending upon us to represent their interests.
-Recent additions to our programming include the Conservation Team, Land Conservation Campaign, regional staffers and growth in our policy department.
-I recently wrote a blog post about our future aspirations.
+Recent additions to our programming include the ROCK Project (education program), the Conservation Team, Land Conservation Campaign, regional staffers and growth in our policy department.
 In 2011 we celebrated our 20th anniversary and took stock of some of our accomplishments.
 The Boulder Daily Camera also recently wrote a nice article about our work.

-I am currently the chair of the steering committee of the Outdoor Alliance whose mission is to ensure the conservation and stewardship of our nation’s land and waters through the promotion of sustainable, human-powered recreation.
-Six national advocacy organizations form the backbone of the Outdoor Alliance: Access Fund, American Canoe Association, American Hiking Society, American Whitewater, International Mountain Bicycling Association, and Winter Wildlands.
-We have a policy architect based in D.C.
-I believe that the human powered outdoor recreation community will continue to become more and more important to conservation efforts in the United States and even worldwide.
+I am currently on the board of the Outdoor Alliance whose mission is to ensure the conservation and stewardship of our nation’s land and waters through the promotion of sustainable, human-powered recreation.
+Five national advocacy organizations form the backbone of the Outdoor Alliance: Access Fund, American Canoe Association, American Whitewater, International Mountain Bicycling Association, and Winter Wildlands.
+I served as chair of the board during our transition from an ad hoc group to a 501c3 non-profit organization.
+Our Executive Director, Adam Cramer, is based in D.C.
+I believe that the human powered outdoor recreation community and the outdoor recreation economy will continue to become more and more important to conservation efforts in the United States and even worldwide.
 People need to connect with places to care enough to fight for their protection.

 In September, 2012 I had the honor of speaking at TEDxBoulder.
 My talked focused on the role of human powered recreation in the future of the conservation movement.
 The big, traditional organizations (such as The Nature Conservancy, the Sierra Club and the Wilderness Society) are concerned that as their membership ages, younger generations aren't refilling the ranks.
-I believe that recreation has a crucial role to play.
+I believe that recreation has a crucial role to play in the future of the movement.

 Timmy O'Neill did a little interview with me at the 2013 Winter Outdoor Retailer Trade Show.